MicrosoftDocs/microsoft-salescopilot-docs/articles/deprecations-copilot-for-sales.md

 ## Viva Topics integration

-Copilot for Sales integration with Viva Topics in Conversation Intelligence will be deprecated on February 22, 2025 due to the deprecation of Viva Topics.
+Copilot for Sales integration with Viva Topics in conversation intelligence will be deprecated on February 22, 2025 due to the deprecation of Viva Topics.
 If you already have an integration with Viva Topics, you can continue to use this feature until the deprecation date.
-New integrations with Viva Topics will be blocked on May 10, 2024 for Copilot for Sales.
+New integrations between Copilot for Sales and Viva Topics will be blocked from May 10, 2024.